nikomatsakis/rustconf-2021/content/index.md

 I hear a lot of people saying "At first I used Rust to write the powerful project.
 But then I had this old script I had written and I needed to modify it.
 It seemed easier to just rewrite it in Rust.
 The code is about the same length, but now it runs faster, and I'm not afraid to come back to it and change it later."

 And this is exactly why this metaphor is awesome: it works the other way, too.
-In a lot of languages, everything feels great at first, but the hangover comes when you try to manage the maintenance.
+With many other languages, everything feels great at first, but the hangover comes when you try to manage the maintenance.

 ---